Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 • Internship, ABC Marketing Firm, Summer 2020

-• Assisted with market analysis and research for various clients
+• Assisted with market research and data analysis for clients of various kinds

 • Volunteer, DEF Nonprofit, 2018-2020